 Are you interested in joining a book club?
-I’m having one in June, so read on if you’re interested.
+I’m having one in Dutch around September, so read on if you’re interested.
 We’ll be reading Postcolonial Astrology by astrologer & writer Alice Sparkly Kat.

 I’ve been following Alice Sparkly Kat through Instagram, where they post very beautiful and thoughtful little texts that fit with astrological events as well as postcolonialism.
 I’m quite new to all this, but every time I am inspired and in awe really.
 Alice also writes longer articles on their website.

 Here’s their description of the book Postcolonial Astrology:

 Astrology is a language that millennials, Gen Zers and many others continue to build fluency in, and look to to inform their everyday lives, decisions and relationships.
 But so much more than a fad, astrology is an intersectional, political and magickal language with a cross-cultural history that informs our relationships to the planets.
 According to Brooklyn-based astrologer Alice Sparkly Kat, astrology is the ideal magical lens through which we can parse the harsh neolliberal and colonial systems of power that harm marginalized people.
 It’s these very systems that misappropriate the language, symbols and wisdom of the planets to prioritize self over the collective.